-DC United bests Timbers 1-0 fir second straight road win
+DC United bests Timbers 1-0 for second straight road win

 PORTLAND, Ore.
-(AP) — An own goal put D.C.
-United up in the 24th minute and the team held on for a 1-0 victory over the Portland Timbers on Sunday.
+(AP) — A second straight road win got D.C.
+United a step closer to securing a playoff spot.

-It was United’s second straight win after a three-game losing streak, with both victories coming on the road.
+An own goal put United up in the 25th minute and the team held on for a 1-0 victory over the Portland Timbers on Sunday.
+It was United’s second straight win after a three-game losing streak.

 United (12-10-9) was denied another goal before halftime.
 Television replays appeared to show the ball cross the goal line before Timbers midfielder Eryk Williamson cleared it out.